-About 15 kinds of cordyline (Cordyline spp.) are native to Australia and New Zealand north to India.
-They've been placed in the century plant family or Agavaceae.
-Stiff, slender leaves grow in a rosette around a central stalk.
-The two most widely grown cordylines are ti plant (Cordyline fruticosa, formerly Cordyline terminalis), which grows in U.S. Department of Agriculture plant hardiness zones 10 through 12, and cabbage tree (Cordyline australis), hardy in USDA zones 7 through 10.
+The two most widely grown cordylines are the popular plant ti, which grows in U.S. Department of Agriculture plant hardiness zones 10 through 12, and the cabbage tree, hardy in USDA zones 7 through 10.

 Soil and Spacing

-Ti plant tolerates a wide variety of soils, but prefers rich, fertile, well-drained soils.
-In landscapes, space the plants 3 to 5 feet apart so the bold leaf shape and often very colorful leaf patterns are visible.
-Plants grow 3 to 10 feet tall and 2 to 4 feet wide.
-Cabbage tree grows slowly to 49 feet tall by 16 feet wide, with a bare gray trunk and branches topped with bushy heads of leaves.
-Space plants at least 20 feet apart so the interesting growth habit isn't obscured.
-Cabbage tree needs good drainage, preferring sandy to loamy soils rich in organic matter.
+The Ti plant thrives in rich, fertile, well-drained soils.
+Plants grow 3 to 10 feet tall and 2 to 4 feet wide and thrive when planted 3 to 5 feet apart so they have room to spread out.
+The cabbage tree grows slowly to 49 feet tall by 16 feet wide, with a bare gray trunk and branches topped with bushy heads of leaves.
+Space trees at least 20 feet apart so they have room to grow.
+A Cabbage tree needs good drainage, preferring sandy to loamy soils rich in organic matter.
 As houseplants, plant both species in a well-draining houseplant potting mix.

-Moisture-loving ti plant should be kept evenly moist while it is actively growing during spring and summer; during fall and winter it doesn't need as much water.
-Ti plant does best in a high humidity location year-round, such as a bathroom, a humidified room or on a tray filled with pebbles and water.
-Leaf tips brown in low humidity.
+The moisture-loving ti plant should be kept moist while it is actively growing during spring and summer but requires less water in fall and winter.
+As a houseplant, the ti does best in a high humidity location year-round, such as a bathroom or on a tray filled with pebbles and water.
+Leaf tips will turn brown in low humidity.
 Cabbage trees also prefer moist soils when actively growing.
-The burgundy-foliaged cabbage tree cultivar "Purple Spire" (Cordyline australis "Je101"), hardy in USDA zones 9 through 11, needs weekly watering in hot weather.
+The burgundy-foliaged cabbage tree cultivar "Purple Spire," needs weekly watering in hot weather.

 Light and Exposure

-Cordylines of all types respond well to controlled-release fertilizers.
-Apply a product such as a controlled-release fertilizer containing micronutrients with an N-P-K ratio of 14-14-14 every 6 months.
-Topdress the soil around the plant with 1 tablespoon of fertilizer for a 1-gallon container or 7 tablespoons scattered over each 10 square feet of outdoor soil surface.
+Cordylines respond well to controlled-release fertilizers.
+Apply a product containing micronutrients with an N-P-K ratio of 14-14-14 every 6 months.
+Topdress the soil around the plant with 1 tablespoon of fertilizer for a 1-gallon container or 7 tablespoons scattered over every 10 square feet of outdoor soil surface.

 Special Care Considerations